 What we still don’t see enough of is people who have intellectual disabilities and multiple disabilities who are living in a community and being a part of life.
 Most of the people at Willowbrook would not be there if they had ongoing support services, if they were in school, and if they had various other opportunities.
 We wanted others to be able to see what life should look like and can look like and does look like for people.
 But when you look at the scene of people being fed and the lack of staff at Willowbrook, you could just see the negativity—positive images are very limited.

-SK: Similarly, you write about the violence that disabled people—particularly disabled women—continually face.
+SK: You write about the violence that disabled people, particularly disabled women, continually face.
 Why do you think that this does not get enough attention?

 JH: I think it’s a great point.
 Again, the absence of stories means that people will continue their biased thinking—which is probably not thinking about it at all.
 When you think about violence against women, you don’t think about violence against disabled people.
 Maybe “because they’re protected by God?” or, “Nobody would do something like that to somebody who couldn’t…?”, whatever.
 Even organizations that are dealing with this issue don’t necessarily think about disabled women nor do they think about women who have experienced violence and then acquired a disability.